p2k3m/ResumeForge/docs/storage-model.md

 ## Retention expectations

-* The relocation step deletes the temporary upload and the generation pipeline now prunes any superseded artefacts (PDFs and JSON exports) that were attached to the session.
-Only the most recent document versions remain in the `cv/<owner>/<session>/` prefix so Ops do not have to sift through stale variants when debugging or exporting files.
+* The relocation step deletes the temporary upload.
+When `ENABLE_GENERATION_STALE_ARTIFACT_CLEANUP=true`, the generation pipeline also prunes any superseded artefacts (PDFs and JSON exports) that were attached to the session so Ops do not have to sift through stale variants when debugging or exporting files.
-* Because each template/variant combination maps to a stable key inside the session prefix, the latest run overwrites the previous PDF for that slot and the cleanup routine removes any alternate keys (such as `*_2.pdf`) that might have been created in older runs.
-Historical activity is preserved via the session change log JSON; S3 no longer keeps superseded document bodies by default.
+* Because each template/variant combination maps to a stable key inside the session prefix, the latest run overwrites the previous PDF for that slot.
+When stale artefact cleanup is enabled, the routine removes any alternate keys (such as `*_2.pdf`) that might have been created in older runs.
+Historical activity is preserved via the session change log JSON; S3 retains superseded document bodies unless the cleanup flag is enabled.
 * Set `ENABLE_DOWNLOAD_SESSION_LOG_CLEANUP=true` when operating at scale to drop `logs/change-log.json` once a download session expires.
 Leave the flag unset to retain the change log for audits and manual investigations.
+* Set `ENABLE_GENERATION_STALE_ARTIFACT_CLEANUP=true` when reclaiming storage is more important than retaining previous generated documents.
+Leave the flag unset to keep prior artefact versions for audits and debugging.

 ## Download logic